 Fear can incapacitate us.
 We know that Jesus calls us to a life of faith and not fear.
 Jesus is asking us the same question he asked his disciples in Mark 4:40,

 “Why are you so afraid?
 Do you still have no faith?”

 Do you regularly ask yourself the why question out of faith or fear?
 Do you have an unhealthy habit, behavior, or relationship?
 Why do you continue?

-When you ask why, you’re looking at your life with a microscope which will help you deal with whatever fear or pain that you hold deep within.
+When you ask why you’re looking at your life with a microscope it will help you deal with whatever fear or pain that you hold deep within.

 5. Enhance your relationships